psegre/fphd/fpga/practicum/2_gates/README.md

 and **special timing constraints** in order to properly implement this circuit on real FPGA hardware.

-Copy from the `.solutions/` directory both Verilog and XDC files already prepared for you:
+Copy from the `.solutions/` directory both VHDL and XDC files already prepared for you:

 ```
-% cp .solutions/RingOscillator.v .
+% cp .solutions/RingOscillator.vhd .
 % cp .solutions/RingOscillator.xdc .
 ```